-Florida universities are required to post lists of required and recommended instructional materials at least 45 days before the start of each semester.
+UCF Regulation 2.032 requires teachers to post lists of required and recommended instructional materials no later than 60 days before the start of each semester.
 To ensure your classes’ compliance, please follow the guidelines listed by the College of Undergraduate Studies.

 The UCF Libraries provide an overview of textbook affordability initiatives at the university, including tips for faculty to help reduce costs for students—these include checking to see if your textbook is available as a free ebook, adopting an open textbook, and placing materials on reserve.
 Additionally, they offer guides on locating and using open educational resources and options for online textbooks.

 Division of Digital Learning

 UCF’s Division of Digital Learning also offers a page dedicated to affordable instructional materials.
 Visit here to learn about Pressbooks at UCF, the Affordability Counts program, and the First Day Access initiative to improve access to reduced-cost publisher materials and zero-cost materials for students.

 For information about Open Educational Resources (OER) and Open Educational Practices (OEP), the Center for Distributed Learning offers a resource hub about accessing and using Open Education at UCF.